Parts of a Boat

 Two men on a still fishing boat on calm waters.

 Anchoring a boat is an important skill to master, and it starts with understanding different types of anchors and how they function.
-We hope this guide helps!
+We hope this guide helps you better understand your ship anchor!

 Plus, after completing the course and passing the exam, you've met your state's requirements for boater education.
 You can grab your boater education card, then hit the water safely and legally!